 One of the most important aspects of treating myocardial infarction (heart attack) is speed.
 The faster you act to get help and treatment, the better your chances for survival and a full recovery.
 If you or someone you are with is experiencing heart attack symptoms, call 911 immediately.

-Emergency personnel are trained to provide certain treatments that can help treat a heart attack, even before it is diagnosed.
-The goals of these treatments include:
+Emergency personnel are trained to provide treatments even before a heart attack is diagnosed.
+These treatments include:

 - stabilizing the heartbeat